ErikMatzols/MediaViewer/README.md

 # MediaViewer

-MediaViewer is a media player that can handle almost any format.
+MediaViewer is a media player that was written in 2008.
 It has built in support for TV-tuners and can handle multiple TV-tuners in the same channel list.
 The built in client/server enables streaming of the content in the album list of the server instance and the TV-tuners channel list.

 ![Screenshot](images/first.png)